happner/happner/docs/README.md

 #### Modules from Modules

 The most simple case.
-Modules are used directly as exported by the mesh.
-All exported methods become accessable to components (depending on the [Component Config](#component-config))
+Modules are used directly as exported.

 eg.